 The examples could be endless, because as said, everything is copied, no matter the size or the cost, so I’m going to bring in my personal experience on counterfeit goods and brands.

-First of all, I met a new concept (for me at least), which I called the sponsored copycat brand.
-For example, in Zhuhai there’s a well-known, flashy hotel near the beach, mainly used for conventions and orgies.
-Yeah, you read it right.
-Pretty nice, and huge.
-And sumptuous, in the Chinese way of doing stuff for rich people (let’s call it baroque).
-Just say it looks like the US Capitol… Here’s the main hall:
+First of all, I met a new concept, the sponsored counterfeit.
+For example, in Zhuhai there’s the Dehan Hotel, a well-known, convention center near the beach, used for business conventions and orgies.
+Very nice, and sumptuous, in the Chinese way of doing stuff for rich people (let’s call it decadent baroque).
+There, you can buy overpriced figures like this:

 First of all, in the Chinese culture, copying has never been neither illegal nor frowned upon or seen as a lack of talent.
 Never.
 In fact, the way to learn for long time ago is the repetition, the exact reproduction of the master’s work and teachings.

-- Zhuhai counterfeits market (Gongbei Underground Market)
+- Zhuhai’s counterfeits market (Gongbei Underground Market)

-- Play the chinese version of Angry Birds
+- Play the Chinese version of Angry Birds